pmq20/node-packer/node/doc/api/tls.md

 is the client's responsibility to check the `tlsSocket.authorized` property to determine if the server certificate was signed by one of the specified CAs.
 If `tlsSocket.authorized === false`, then the error can be found by examining the `tlsSocket.authorizationError` property.
-If either ALPN or NPN was used, the `tlsSocket.alpnProtocol` or `tlsSocket.npnProtocol` properties can be checked to determine the negotiated protocol.
+If ALPN was used, the `tlsSocket.alpnProtocol` property can be checked to determine the negotiated protocol.

 ### tlsSocket.address()
 <!-- YAML
 added: v0.11.4
 -->

+* Returns: {Object}

-Returns the bound address, the address family name, and port of the underlying socket as reported by the operating system.
-Returns an object with three properties, e.g.,
+Returns the bound `address`, the address `family` name, and `port` of the underlying socket as reported by the operating system:
-`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`
+`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`.

 ### tlsSocket.authorizationError
 <!-- YAML